Sailing Scenes is essentially me – David Harding. I'm a sailor, a journalist and a boat boat-tester for the yachting press. I'm also a photographer.

 Photographically I supply the yachting press and marine industry, through commissioned photo shoots and an extensive library.
 My photos have appeared on the covers of Yachting Monthly, Practical Boat Owner, Yachts and Yachting, Classic Sailor and Watercraft and inside others from Yachting World in the UK to Segeln in Germany and Sail in the USA.
 I have had photos in or on the covers of over 20 books.

 Journalistically I have been writing for Practical Boat Owner (PBO) for over 20 years, 10 of them as Technical Editor.
+More recently I have also written for Yachting Monthly and Yachting World.
 During this time I have built up an extensive network of contacts within the marine media and the industry as a whole.
 Although I can and do write about almost anything, my mainstay is boat testing – principally sail, but power too.
 At the latest count I've tested or sailed over 500 types of boat, from dinghies and dayboats to fast multihulls and offshore cruisers.
 A life-long tweaker of rigs and sails, I also write about boat-handling, rig tuning and sail trim.

 You couldn't do this sort of work without being a sailor.
 That's how I started and I used to take it quite seriously, winning the odd national championship in dinghy classes and helming yachts to podium places in events such as the Round the Island Race.
 I was also persuaded to skipper and helm the PBO entry in the Marine Industry Regatta a few times.
-We even came out on top on one occasion, in a fleet of 40-odd Sunsail 37s.
+We even came out on top on one occasion, in a fleet of 40-odd Sunsail 37s featuring plenty of rock stars.
 I still race at both club and championship level when time allows, and was part of the crew that won IRC Class 5 in Cowes Week 2016.

-Outside the boating world, I photograph landscapes, animals and even weddings on occasions.
+Outside the boating world, I photograph landscapes, animals, social events and even weddings by special request.

 Publications: Yachting Monthly, Yachts and Yachting, PBO, Classic Sailor, Water Craft, Yachting World, Boat International, Classic Boat, Dorset Life.